goschtl/zope/zc.sourcerelease/trunk/src/zc/sourcerelease/README.txt

     >>> print system(join('svntest', 'svnsample', 'bin', 'sample')),
     sample from svn called

+When making a source release of a subversion export, we want to make sure it has a decent name instead of trunk.tgz.
+We check this with some locations that do not actually exist, but are fine for testing.
+We can handle the default subversion convention of trunk, branches and tags.

+    >>> print system(join('bin', 'buildout-source-release')+' '+
+    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
+    ...     '/trunk buildout.cfg'),
+    ... # doctest: +ELLIPSIS
+    Creating source release in svnsample.tgz
+    svn: URL ... doesn't exist
+    ...

+    >>> print system(join('bin', 'buildout-source-release')+' '+
+    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
+    ...     '/branches/1.0 buildout.cfg'),
+    ... # doctest: +ELLIPSIS
+    Creating source release in svnsample.tgz
+    svn: URL ... doesn't exist
+    ...

+    >>> print system(join('bin', 'buildout-source-release')+' '+
+    ...     'svn://svn.zope.org/repos/main/zc.sourcerelease/svnsample'+
+    ...     '/tags/1.0.1 buildout.cfg'),
+    ... # doctest: +ELLIPSIS
+    Creating source release in svnsample.tgz
+    svn: URL ... doesn't exist
+    ...

 You can specify a different configuration file of course.
 Let's create one with an error as it contains an absolute path for the eggs-directory.